mattux/gbach/README.md

 <br/>
 It works in two different ways:
 - interactive mode: the script asks you the credentials;
-- non-interactive mode: the script don't asks you anything.
+- non-interactive mode: the script doesn't asks you anything.

 To activate the "non-interactive mode", just set $user and $password in the source code, like this: